Donald Trump: | Kamala Harris: | Toss Up: |

 The Electoral Map for 2024

-After some incredible twists and turns, the 2024 campaign season is now underway.
-Donald Trump will face Kamala Harris in the November general election.
+After some incredible twists and turns, Donald Trump defeated Kamala Harris in the 2024 presidential race.

-For comparison, take a look at the actual 2020 electoral map or what changed from 2020.
+For comparison, take a look at Trump’s performance in the 2020 election or the 2016 election.

 It Takes 270 to Win